cloudflare/cloudflare-docs/products/ssl/src/content/origin-configuration/authenticated-origin-pull.md

 # Authenticated origin pull

 Authenticated origin pulls add an extra layer of security to your domain.

-These authenticated pulls become particularly important when you start using the Cloudflare Web Application Firewall (WAF), because you can make sure that **all traffic** is evaluated before reaching your origin server.
+This authentication becomes particularly important with the Cloudflare Web Application Firewall (WAF).
+Together with the WAF, you can make sure that **all traffic** is evaluated before reaching your origin server.

 <ButtonGroup>
     <Button type="primary" href="#set-up-authenticated-origin-pulls">Get started</Button>